Standedge Tunnel & Visitor Centre

 Standedge Tunnel occupies a unique spot in the heart of the Pennine countryside.
 More importantly, it is the longest canal tunnel in Britain and makes a perfect family day out in Yorkshire.

-Standedge Visitor Centre and boat trips have now closed for the 2013 season.
-Keep your eyes on our website, Facebook and Twitter for updates on 2014 opening.
+Keep your eyes on our website, Facebook and Twitter for regular updates.

 As one of the Seven Wonders of the Waterways, visitors can explore deep into this marvelous Yorkshire attraction on one of the family friendly guided boat trips, stop for a bite to eat in the newly refurbished Watersedge cafe, and let kids jump, climb and explore our playground and wildlife garden or try our new free soft play facility in the exhibition centre.